B.A. Geology, Williams College

 BBIO 495/BIS 490 Investigative Biology/Senior Seminar

-Other areas in which I have research interest are various topics in behavioral ecology such as habitat selection and mate choice in penguins, land-use planning and biodiversity conservation, GIS-based conservation planning, and human biodiversity preferences.
+I am also pursuing research on the ecology and conservation of an endangered salamander species that inhabits a rapidly urbanizing area of California, and the ecological impacts and patterns of spread of non-native invasive tree species in Pacific Northwest forests.
+Additional research interests include topics in behavioral ecology such as habitat selection and migratory behavior in penguins, land-use planning and biodiversity conservation, GIS-based conservation planning, human biodiversity preferences, the relationship between urban biodiversity conservation and human environmental equity, and the role of the concept of wildness in conservation.
 Most of my research is field-oriented, and makes use of both high- and low-tech techniques.
 I welcome participation in my research by graduate students and undergraduates.